-With over 75% of institutional investors planning to increase their crypto allocations in 2026 and Bitcoin dominance hovering above 50%, the question isn't whether to invest in crypto-it's how to spread that risk intelligently across multiple assets.
+With crypto ETFs surpassing $115 billion in assets and 76% of institutional investors planning to expand their digital asset exposure in 2026, the question isn't whether to invest in crypto-it's how to spread that risk intelligently across multiple assets.

 ⚡ Quick Answer